vidyar/shippabledocs1/sources/config.rst

 command collections
 ...................
 ``shippable.yml`` supports collections under each tag.
-This is nothing more than YML functionality and we will run it one command at a time
+This is nothing more than YML functionality and we will run it one command at a time.

 .. code-block:: python